AliceWonderMiscreations/libbitcoin-RPM/README.md

 becoming inconsistent.
 That is my philosophy, other system administrators have a different philosophy, but I am the one creating these packages.

+Feel free to redefine the RPM `%{_prefix}` macro to `/opt/libbitcoin` or whatever floats your boat if you do not want this limitation.
+You will then also likely need to change the `pkgconfig` related macro so `configure` knows where to find the right `whatever.pc` file.

 ## Dependency Build Order

 CentOS 7 users will need to create a package repository where the dependencies